splopenn/splopenn.github.io/docs/_posts/2024-03-26-3-lessons-from-nasa.md

 # Get buy-in

-What a cliche &mdash; but like many cliches, there's truth to it.
+What a cliche&mdash;but like many cliches, there's truth to it.
 Only a couple of my teammates knew what a technical writer was, and few if any had ever worked with one.
 So, I took that as a chance to explicitly demonstrate the value of technical writers on any team.

 How did I do this?
 Mainly, I just showed up and did the work.
 All of the little stylistic things that are so annoying to technical teammates are almost second-nature to me: punctuation, citations, consistency, tense, voice, etc.

 Of course, they were absolutely able to create citations and ensure good style, but if you're an engineer, wouldn't you rather spend time building instead of proofreading?

-# Jump in early &mdash; and really jump in
+# Jump in early&mdash;and really jump in

 Earlier, I mentioned I was elected to be my team's project manager.
 How?